0xPolygon/fx-portal/README.md

 ### What is Fx bridge (fx-portal)?

-**It is a powerful yet simple implementation Polygon [state sync](https://docs.matic.network/docs/contribute/state-sync) mechanism.
-Polygon PoS bridge is based on it.
-The code in the `examples` folder are examples of the usage of this methodology.
+**A powerful yet simple implementation of Polygon's [state sync](https://wiki.polygon.technology/docs/category/state-sync/) mechanism.
+(The Polygon [POS-Portal bridge](https://github.com/maticnetwork/pos-portal/) is also based on it, but relies on a centralized party mapping tokens on one chain to their contract on the other.)
+There are examples of how to use the bridge in the `contracts/examples` directory.
 You can use these examples to build your own implementations or own custom bridge.**

 In short, it's Meta bridge.
 This bridge allows any state-syncs without mapping.